Get Funded for Unpaid Internships

 Are there any limits to CareerEd Fellows funding?

-We recommend that students work no more than 15 hours per week during the academic year.
+We recommend that students work no more than 15 hours per week during the academic year and 40 hours per week during the Summer.
 Although you may work in excess of these recommendations, CareerEd Fellows has the following limits on funding:

-- Academic Year: CareerEd Fellows will provide funding for between 5 and 15 hours of work per week during the ten-week academic quarter (funding will not be provided for work that falls outside the quarter.)
+- Academic Year: CareerEd Fellows will provide funding for between 5 and 15 hours of work per week during the ten-week academic quarter up to a maximum stipend of $2,325 (funding will not be provided for work that falls outside the quarter.)
 This 15-hour maximum complies with the recommendations in the Stanford Administrative Guide.

 How competitive is the CareerEd Fellows application process?